 Automate your pool system

 No one likes a pool that’s turned into a pond.
-If you neglect your pool and it starts to get green and black algae formation, your usual $1200 per year maintenance costs can jump up to over $5,000, because you’ll likely have to renovate it if it sustains permanent damage.
+If you neglect your pool and it starts to get green and black algae formation, your usual $1200 per year maintenance costs can jump up by thousands of dollars, because you’ll likely have to renovate it if it sustains permanent damage.

 A good way of preventing algae formation and bacterial activity is to automate the pool system so that the water continues to circulate.